TaishoVault/Styx-Browser/README.md

 or you can grab the latest APK on [GitHub](https://github.com/jamal2362/Styx/releases).

 ## Fulguris
-Styx is based on Fulguris.
+Styx is based on [Fulguris](https://github.com/Slion/Fulguris).
+.
-Make sure you support Fulguris so that Styx can benefit from it.
+Make sure you support [Fulguris](https://github.com/Slion/Fulguris) so that Styx can benefit from it.

 ## Features
 * Sessions.